nidhi1vora/MindTrack/replit.md

 ## Overview

 MindTrack is a Flask-based web application for personal mental health tracking and wellness monitoring.
-The application provides tools for mood tracking, sleep monitoring, habit building, secure journaling, and insights generation.
-It's designed as a self-hosted solution with a focus on privacy and simplicity.
+The application provides tools for mood tracking, sleep monitoring, habit building, secure journaling, insights generation, and motivational notifications.
+It now features a complete authentication system with user registration, login, and personalized user profiles.
+The app is designed as a multi-user solution with individual data isolation and privacy-focused features.

 ## User Preferences